pllab/scheme2beam/src/README.md

 # How to Run

-If you don't already have Janestreet's Sexplib installed, you may run the
+This guide assumes you have set up an `opam` repository.
+And if you don't already have Janestreet's Sexplib installed, you may run the following:
-following:

 ```
 $ opam install sexplib